-A. Due to the importance of communications during an emergency, all communications systems will be periodically tested.
+- A. Due to the importance of communications during an emergency, all communications systems will be periodically tested.
 All communications systems should be tested in annual exercises.
 Since most modes of communications are used during the normal daily activities, periodic drills for these systems are not necessary, although their status should be reviewed at least weekly.
-The EMNet System will be tested weekly from the State Watch Office.
-Should any problems be noted, the Emergency Management Director should be promptly notified.

-B. Communications Officers within St. Johns County are generally trained "On-The-Job" and are required to do 4 hours of additional training monthly.
+Should any problems be noted, the Emergency Management Director should be promptly notified. - B. Communications Officers within St. Johns County are generally trained "On-The-Job" and are required to do 4 hours of additional training monthly.
 Communications drills/exercises are conducted at least annually.